j3rrywan9/spring-study/README.md

 IoC is a programming technique in which object coupling is bound at runtime by an assembler object and is usually not known at compile time using static analysis.

+It is a process whereby objects define their dependencies, that is, the other objects they work with, only through constructor arguments, arguments to a factory method, or properties that set on the object instance after it is constructed or returned from a factory method.
+The container then *injects* those dependencies when it creates the bean.
+This process is fundamentally the inverse, hence the name *Inversion of Control* (IoC), of the bean itself controlling the instantiation or location of its dependencies by using construction of classes, or a mechanism such as the *Service Locator* pattern.

 IoC is a more general concept, whereas DI is a concrete design pattern.

 IoC is a way of thinking; a mechanism is required to activate components that provide specific functionality, due to